Katherine, Lady Conway (Viscountess)

 Lady Conway died at her house at Acton on June 30th 1639, and was buried in Acton Church.
 Lady Conway left £20 per annum to the Parish, £10 of which was to be distributed to the poor at Christmas and Midsummer, while the other £10 was allocated to teaching six poor children to read, and distributing bread to 21 poor people every Sunday.
 She also left the sum of £20 per annum towards apprenticing children.

-The teaching of ‘6 poor children to read’ carried on until the 19th Century, giving hundreds of children a great start in life and improving their life chances dramatically.
+The teaching of ‘6 poor children to read’ carried on until the 19th Century, giving hundreds of children a better start in life and improving their life chances dramatically.

 The following is inscribed in gilt lettering on the black marble of Lady Conway’s memorial tablet at St. Mary's Church, Acton:

-The poore who did thy h'fe with prayers befreind
+The poore who did thy life with prayers befreind

 And on thy funerall herse in teares Attend